weaverbel/intro-computational-thinking/content/4-lesson.md

 nav: Four
 ---

-When breaking coding problems down, **pseudocode** is a useful tool to use, regardless of what programming language will eventually be used to automate your process.
-Pseudocode documents each step of a process so your steps are arranged in a logical order before you start to code.
+When breaking coding problems down, **pseudocode** is a useful tool to use, regardless of programming language.
+Pseudocode lists each step of a process so your steps are arranged in a logical order before you code.

 Pseudocode is also a good way to explain your needs to software developers or to run your ideas past people who may not be programmers.